World Group Securities

-World Group Securities, Inc. (WGS), a member of the Dutch-owned AEGON Group, is the exclusive broker-dealer affiliate of World Financial Group (WFG).
+World Group Securities (WGS) is an American broker-dealer that provides exclusive services to World Financial Group a multi-level marketing financial and insurance services company.
+WGS is a subsidiary of the Dutch-owned AEGON insurance Group.
+WGS has been involved in a number of lawsuits with state regulators alleging the selling of unsuitable products to elderly people.

 History

 World Group Securities was incorporated in Delaware, USA on February 6, 2001, in order to replace World Marketing Alliance Securities (WMAS) as servicing broker-dealer when AEGON bought out the book of business generated by World Marketing Alliance (WMA) and reassigned it to the newly created World Financial Group.

 Business and operations

 WGS is registered with the Financial Industry Regulatory Authority (FINRA) to sell securities through World Financial Group (WFG) associates in all 50 states plus Washington, D.C. and Puerto Rico under the Central Registration Depository (CRD) number 114473.
 Its U.S. Securities and Exchange Commission (SEC) number is 8-53428.
 WGS allows only properly licensed and registered WFG representatives to represent it.

 Its registered types of business include: